VincentKempers/real-time-web-project/readme.md

 });
 ```
 # Connection
-With the use of socket.io connections i could create rooms and emit the first "stored" tekst to the right room.
+With the use of socket.io connections I could create rooms and emit the first "stored" tekst to the right room.
 I did that the following way.
 ```JS
 io.on('connection', function(socket) {
   // on console user connects